shivakumar-18/Design-of-distributed-database-system/README.md

 # Design-of-distributed-database-system
-It is a course project for Advance Database system.
+It is a course project for the Advance Database system.
-Design of Distributed database system for student information system.
+We have to Design a  Distributed database system for student information systems.